luxonis/depthai-docs-website/source/pages/faq.rst

 See our encoding examples for Gen2 (current main line), which uses `VideoEncoder node <https://docs.luxonis.com/projects/api/en/latest/components/nodes/video_encoder/>`__:

- - RGB and Mono Encoding in parallel with MobileNetSSDv2, `here <https://docs.luxonis.com/projects/api/en/latest/samples/11_rgb_encoding_mono_mobilenet/>`__.
+ - RGB and Mono Encoding, `here <https://docs.luxonis.com/projects/api/en/latest/samples/VideoEncoder/rgb_mono_encoding/#rgb-mono-encoding>`__.
- - RGB and Mono Encoding in parallel with MobileNetSSDv2 and stereo depth, `here <https://docs.luxonis.com/projects/api/en/latest/samples/12_rgb_encoding_mono_mobilenet_depth/>`__.
+ - RGB Encoding and MobilenetSSD, `here <https://docs.luxonis.com/projects/api/en/latest/samples/mixed/rgb_encoding_mobilenet/#rgb-encoding-mobilenetssd>`__.
- - RGB, and both left/right camera encoding at maximum resolution and frame-rate, `here <https://docs.luxonis.com/projects/api/en/latest/samples/13_encoding_max_limit/>`__.
+ - RGB Encoding and Mono with MobilenetSSD and Depth, `here <https://docs.luxonis.com/projects/api/en/latest/samples/mixed/rgb_encoding_mono_mobilenet_depth/#rgb-encoding-mono-with-mobilenetssd-depth>`__.
+ - Encoding Max Limit, `here <https://docs.luxonis.com/projects/api/en/latest/samples/VideoEncoder/encoding_max_limit/#encoding-max-limit>`__.

-Alternatively, to leverage this functionality from the depthai_demo.py (Gen1 API) command line, use the `-v` (or `--video`) command line argument as below:
+Alternatively, to leverage this functionality from the :code:`depthai_demo.py` script, use the `-enc` (or `--encode`) to specify which cameras to encode (record), with optional `-encout` arguemnt to specify path to directory where to store encoded files.
+An example is below:

 .. code-block:: bash

-  python3 depthai_demo.py -v [path/to/video.h264]
+  python3 depthai_demo.py -enc left color -encout [path/to/output]

 To then play the video in mp4/mkv format use the following muxing command:

 .. code-block:: bash

-  ffmpeg -frame rate 30 -i [path/to/video.h264] -c copy [outputfile.mp4/mkv]
+  ffmpeg -frame rate 30 -i [path/to/output/video.h264] -c copy [outputfile.mp4/mkv]

+For more information about the script and its arguments, see our GitHub repository `here <https://github.com/luxonis/depthai#usage>`__.

 By default there are keyframes every 1 second which resolve the previous issues with traversing the video as well as provide the capability to start recording anytime (worst case 1 second of video is lost if just missed the keyframe)